programminghistorian/ph-submissions/lessons/transforming-xml-with-xsl.md

 ## What is XML?

 **eXtensible Markup Language** (**XML**) is a highly flexible method for encoding or structuring your data.
-Unlike [**Hypertext Markup Language** (**HTML**)](https://en.wikipedia.org/wiki/HTML), which has a set vocabulary, XML is extensible; it can be expanded to include whatever sections, sub-section, and sub-sub-sections you need to store your data in the way you wish.
+Unlike [**Hypertext Markup Language** (**HTML**)](https://en.wikipedia.org/wiki/HTML), which has a set vocabulary, XML is extensible; it can be expanded to include whatever sections, sub-section, and sub-sub-sections you need in order to store your data in the way you wish.

-A database can be made up of one or more XML files and each of file has the same basic structure.
+A database can be made up of one or more XML files and each file has the same basic structure.
 Each section, or layer, of the file is surrounded by a set of [elements](https://en.wikipedia.org/wiki/XSLT_elements).
 Like [Russian Nesting Dolls](https://en.wikipedia.org/wiki/Matryoshka_doll), each level of elements exists entirely within another one.
 The **top-level element** encloses the entire database.
 Each element within the top-level element is a **child** of that element.
-Likewise, the element surrounding an child element is called the **parent** element.
+Likewise, the element surrounding a child element is called the **parent** element.

     <top>
 		<parent>